Is the COVID-19 vaccine safe for pregnant women?

 Studies have also shown that pregnant women with symptoms of COVID-19 are twice as likely to have their baby born early.
 If a baby is born prematurely, this can carry it's own risk for the baby.
 A recent study has also found that pregnant women who tested positive for COVID-19 at the time of birth were more likely to develop pre-eclampsia, more likely to need an emergency caesarean and their risk of stillbirth was twice as high (although the actual number remains low).

 - severe symptoms for the pregnant woman

 - pregnancy complications that can affect the baby

 - passing the infection on to vulnerable household members.

 When in pregnancy can I have the vaccine?

-The vaccine should work whatever the stage of pregnancy you are in.
+You can have the vaccine whatever stage of pregnancy you are in.

 The first 12 weeks of pregnancy are most important for the baby’s development, so some women may choose to wait until after this to have their vaccination, although there has been no evidence to support this.

 One dose of COVID-19 vaccination gives you good protection against infection, but this may not be long-lasting through the whole pregnancy.
 Later in pregnancy, the risk of complications from COVID-19 increases and there is also a higher risk of the baby being born prematurely.
 Therefore it is recommended that anyone who is pregnant tries to complete the course of vaccination before the third trimester (28 weeks).
 Doses are between 8 and 12 weeks apart.